Although national and international pop stars still rule the airwaves in

 This project, which began with support from the Ford Foundation in 1995, encourages radio stations to air local material by providing them with recorded programs and training them to make new recordings on their own.
-The goal is to bring this varied musical heritage to a wide audience so that listeners might gain a deeper understanding of the many cultural traditions that brush up against each other in Indonesia.
+The goal is to bring this varied musical heritage to a wide audience so that listeners might gain a deeper understanding of the many cultural traditions that brush up against each other in

 The radio project has become especially relevant in light of recent incidents of interethnic and interreligious violence in several regions of the country.
-Indonesia - with a population of 204 million, five officially sanctioned religions and some 300 ethnic groups - has long prided itself on its diversity and tolerance.
-But the sectarian clashes have exposed the fragility of that social compact.

-"Many people talk about political and economic reform, but we also need cultural reform," says Sapto Raharjo, a programmer at Radio Geronimo in Yogyakarta in central Java.
-"Listening to this music makes people conscious of regional differences and helps them appreciate those differences."
+"Many people talk about political and economic reform, but we also need cultural reform," says Sapto Raharjo, a programmer at Radio Geronimo in

 In 1996 Raharjo and a production team began compiling the first of more than 30 programs of ethnic music and distributed tapes of them, along with explanatory notes, to 52 radio stations.
 Producers and disc jockeys repackage the programs to suit station formats and listener preferences.
 Ben's Radio, for example, broadcasts two hours of this material each Saturday evening, and plays briefer selections throughout the week.
 A magazine that covers the radio industry has published background information and interviews with musicians.

 Initially, Raharjo and his colleagues drew on hundreds of field recordings that were made through another Foundation-sponsored project (see text box at the bottom of this page).
-From the outset, though, the radio project sought to assist broadcasters in recording local music on their own, says Jennifer Lindsay, a former Ford Foundation program officer who now teaches performance studies at the University of Sydney in Australia.
-"Broadcasting and ethnomusicology are a perfect marriage," says Lindsay, who initiated the radio project in 1995.
+From the outset, though, the radio project sought to assist broadcasters in recording local music on their own, says Jennifer Lindsay, a former Ford Foundation program officer who now teaches performance studies at the

 One of the first steps was to establish a series of workshops that bring together professionals from both fields.
-To date, more than 100 people from 25 of Indonesia's 26 provinces have taken part.
-For radio producers the workshops have offered a wealth of new programming material and insights into traditional music.
-They have given ethnomusicologists an unprecedented chance to introduce their recordings and scholarship to an audience that has since shared them with millions of listeners.
+To date, more than 100 people from 25 of

 Most importantly, the workshops have provided training so that radio programmers and ethnomusicologists can make their own broadcast-quality recordings.
-A key partner has been Radio France Internationale (RFI), which is renowned for recording and broadcasting music from throughout Africa and Asia.
-For the last two years, RFI's Jérôme Samuel has also arranged to bring several graduates of the workshops to help the network cover a traditional music festival in Lorient, France.
-Esther L. Siagian, who made the trip in 1998, said the experience of covering a live cultural event has proved invaluable as she works with radio programmers like Arazy.
+A key partner has been Radio France Internationale (RFI), which is renowned for recording and broadcasting music from throughout Africa and

 Radio audiences have responded enthusiastically to the broadcasts, says Errol Jonathans, who organizes the project's workshops.
-Jonathans, a radio programmer in Surabaya, Indonesia's second-largest city, says, "When we play traditional music at Radio Suara Surabaya, we get calls from listeners who say, 'I remember hearing that music when I was a child and lived in the kampung,' " or home village.
+Jonathans, a radio programmer in

 "Arts performances are boring for television audiences because the format has been unsuitable," says Fred Wibowo, director of Yogyarkarta's Studio Audio Visual, which began managing the project in 1997.
 As part of its effort to expand the project into television, the studio hosted a workshop last year for 40 producers who specialize in arts programming.
 "We need to encourage broadcasters to develop new ways to document live art and culture," says Wibowo, "so that people can become aware of their own values and be able to participate in democratic society."